News from working life

 " We know that it can feel like a big boost to have to prepare a wage policy document for our many union representatives in small businesses around the country.
 But it helps to ensure that salaries are used as a personnel policy instrument and that salaries are negotiated according to objective criteria," says Steinhaug.

-Here you will find Collective agreements with Samfunnsbedriftene
+Here you will find collective agreements with Samfunnsbedriftene

 About the wage policy document in Energy Agreement II